acquia/lightning/README.md

 ## Project Roadmap
 The roadmap is subject to change, but our projected schedule is:

-* April 2016:
+* QTR2 2016
   * Ability to set bundle-level layouts from the node type display page
+* QTR3/4
+  * Point in time preview
-* QTR2 2016
+  * Personalization
   * Workspace Preview System
   * Remote replication (store workspaces on external apps)
   * Search API integration
-* Further
-  * Point in time preview
-  * Personalization

 You can also look for general enhancements along the way.
 Please use the [Lightning issue queue][issue_queue] for latest information and to request